akhi1eshwar/pwn.college_akhileshwar/comprehending commands/epicfilesystemquest.md

 **Flag** 'pwn.college{ELlm1ld1R-Ea-6c1P0L6Ns6xUDd.QX5IDO0wSO1gjNzEzW}'

-in this challenge i had to follow all the paths that the terminal gave me, after all that i got the flag
+in this challenge i had to follow all the paths that the terminal gave me, after all that i got the flag after a few attempts through trial and error

 ```
 hacker@commands~an-epic-filesystem-quest:~$ cd /